Rapidly Screening the Correlation Between the Rotational Mobility and the Hydrogen Bonding Strength of Confined Water: Experimental

 \subsection{NMR Experiments}

 Data was collected using a Bruker Avance III HD 400 MHz spectrometer with a room temperature smart probe.
 Deuterium experiments were run on the lock channel at 300 K after auto-shimming with a CDCl$_{3}$ standard. \paragraph{automation} When acquiring inversion recovery experiments, it is important that the pulse tip angles and exact resonance frequency are properly calibrated; here, reference 1D spectra, both $^2$H and $^1$H (from TMS, surfactant, and solvent protons, and residual HOD protons), were also desired.
-To automate data acquisition, an AU program was developed to acquire a single $^{1}$H scan, followed by a series of $^{2}$H scans to determine the optimal transmitter frequency and pulse width, in order to run an inversion recovery experiment with optimized parameters (\cref{fig:flowChartAU}). \paragraph{figure} \figFlowChart \paragraph{acquisition parameters} Given the short (450~ms) $T_1$ of $^{2}$H for D$_{2}$O at room temperature (compared to 3.6 s for H$_{2}$O)~\cite{mantschDeuterium1977} compounded with the shortened relaxation times for water inside a RM, a maximum repetition delay of 1 s satisfies the requirement of 3-5x $T_1$ for these RM samples.
-Typical inversion recovery experiments (customized pulse sequence) involved 16 indirect steps with an 8 step phase cycle, acquiring 4096 complex points at 614 Hz spectral width with only one scan per phase cycle step. \paragraph{field referencing and data proc} TMS provides a measure of the field strength in the $^{1}$H spectra taken immediately before the inversion recovery experiments.
-By calibrating the TMS peak in the $^{1}$H spectrum to 0 ppm, and using the respective gyromagnetic ratios and transmitter frequencies for the $^{1}$H and $^{2}$H experiments, one is able to effectively reference the position of the $^{2}$H peaks relative to the field readout for the TMS peak.
-The resulting 2D NMR data were processed using code developed in house~\cite{beatonModernized2022,pySpecData}, with the \gls{ilt} performed via adaptation of the Butler Reeds Dawson (BRD) algorithm~\cite{butlerEstimating1981}.
+To automate data acquisition, an AU program was developed to acquire a single $^{1}$H scan, followed by a series of $^{2}$H scans to determine the optimal transmitter frequency and pulse width, in order to run an inversion recovery experiment with optimized parameters (\cref{fig:flowChartAU}). \paragraph{figure} \figFlowChart \paragraph{acquisition parameters} Given the short (450~ms) $T_1$ of $^{2}$H for D$_{2}$O at room temperature (compared to 3.6 s for the $^1\text{H}$ of H$_{2}$O)~\cite{mantschDeuterium1977} compounded with the shortened relaxation times for water inside a RM, a maximum repetition delay of 1 s satisfies the requirement of 3-5x $T_1$ for these RM samples.
+Typical inversion recovery experiments (customized pulse sequence~\cite{beatonModernized2022}~\cref{sec:AUandPPG}) involved 16 indirect steps with an 8 step phase cycle, acquiring 4096 complex points at 614~Hz spectral width along the direct dimension with only one scan per phase cycle step. \paragraph{field referencing and data proc} TMS provides a measure of the field strength ($B_0$) in the $^{1}$H spectra taken immediately before the inversion recovery experiments.
+By calibrating the TMS peak in the $^{1}$H spectrum to 0 ppm, and using the relative magnitude of the gyromagnetic ratios for the $^{1}$H and $^{2}$H experiments, one is able to effectively reference the position of the $^{2}$H peaks relative to the field readout for the TMS peak (see \cref{sec:susceptibility} for more details).
+The resulting 2D NMR data were processed using code developed in house,\cite{beatonModernized2022,pySpecData} with the \gls{ilt} performed via adaptation of the Butler Reeds Dawson (BRD) algorithm.\cite{butlerEstimating1981,venkataramanan2002solving} Whether the data is 1.5D or 2D, we utilize the basis set compression of~\cite{venkataramanan2002solving} for greater efficiency. \paragraph{colorscheme} In order to present the contours for different water loadings ($w_0$), the perceptually uniform ``Lab'' color space~\cite{skimageColor} assisted in designing a custom colormap (above \cref{fig:HexaneT1}).
+The vector distance of $L,$ $a,$ and $b$ components in the Lab space corresponds to accepted perceptual difference in the corresponding colors.
+This allows a choice of color map where the variation in water loading values corresponds to the perceptual variation in the colors.
+Specifically, we choose the lightness ($L$) component to be the same for all water loading values, while the magnitude of gradient ($\sqrt{ \frac{\partial a}{\partial w_0} + \frac{\partial b}{\partial w_0}}$) in the color components $a$ and $b$ was set equal across the chosen colormap.
+Thus, to match the modernization of the data acquisition and processing, the details of the data presentation also capitalize on the widely available color-theory tools.